Ferry Operators

 The Makruzz ferry offers three distinct seating classes — Premium, Deluxe, and Royal — but availability depends on which vessel you’re boarding.
 As one of Andaman’s premium ferry operators serving 1.5 million passengers since 2009, they’ve positioned themselves between budget carriers like Green Ocean and ultra-premium services.

 Here’s what’s running in 2026: MV Makruzz and MV Makruzz Gold both offer all three classes, while MV Makruzz Pearl operates Premium class only.
-The fleet runs 13 daily departures across Port Blair to Havelock, and Neil Island routes with twin-hull catamarans cruising at 30-32 knots.
+The fleet runs 13 daily departures across Port Blair to Havelock and Havelock to Neil ferry routes with twin-hull catamarans cruising at 30-32 knots.

 Why does this matter?
 If you’re eyeing that Royal class experience, avoid the 9:00 AM departure from Port Blair — that’s Pearl, and she’s Premium only.
 Gold runs the most spacious Premium section if you’re traveling with a large group.